 Decision Trees

 Within the field of machine learning there are many different options not just in algorithms but also in preconstructed implementations.
-Of course, one can also always take the option of producing an implementation of an algorithm themselves, however for the sake of transparency, reproducibility, and validity we use verified implementations from within in the scikit-learn module.
+Of course, one can also always take the option of producing an implementation of an algorithm themselves, however for the sake of transparency, reproducibility, and validity we use verified implementations from within the scikit-learn Python library.
 Choosing what type of algorithm, you are going to use for data is extremely important, sometimes an algorithm cannot function at all with the data you have available, other times using the incorrect algorithm will cause poor fit or present results that contradict the output.

 For our data there are two major factors that we must consider, first, our data is completely non-linear meaning that any machine learning algorithms that rely on the data being linear immediately will not work.
-The second factor that is of particular importance is that we are working with classification of two distinct classes, so choosing a machine learning algorithm that is known for classification is equally as important.
+The second factor that is of particular importance is that we are working with classification of two distinct classes (i.e., standard comment or code), so choosing a machine learning algorithm that is known for classification is equally as important.
 Considering these two factors the obvious choice of machine learning algorithm is the decision tree.

 In scikit-learn’s current state their decision tree algorithm is based off an optimized version of the Classification and Regression Trees (CART) algorithm.
 This is a variation of the popular C4.5 algorithm which proceeded ID3 style decision trees [scikit-learn developers].
-One of the major changes that came with the C4.5 algorithm was the ability to handle non-categorical data, as well as a new method for pruning that focused on pruning if a rules precondition improved without the pruned node [scikit-learn developers].
-Decision trees require the data used to train the tree be as balanced as possible, so for the purpose of training our model we made our training data a perfect 50/50 split.
+One of the major changes that came with the C4.5 algorithm is the ability to handle non-categorical data, as well as a new method for pruning that focused on pruning if a rules precondition improved without the pruned node [scikit-learn developers].
+Decision trees require the data used to train the tree to be as balanced as possible, so for the purpose of training our model we made our training data a perfect 50/50 split.
 This is because at its root, a decision tree is a series of if then else statements and the optimization of such a sorting method requires this sort of distribution[scikit-learn developers].

 The ability to handle various types of data, non-linear data, and work well for both classification and regression are not the only reasons why we chose decision trees however.
 Decision trees can be fully visualized as shown in Figure 2 Decision Tree Sample, which makes them both very easy to understand and equally easy to explain.
 This is aided by scikit-learn further using their export method which can allow you to color code and label the tree to aid in interpretation [scikit-learn developers].
 To add to this decision trees use a white box method, and all the rules created are made clearly visible; this allows all rules to be statistically verified unlike with other methods such as neural networks [scikit-learn developers].